Cirkit Designer Logo

 How to Use the Battery in a Circuit

-1. Connection: Connect the XT30UP connector to the corresponding XT30 port on your device or power distribution board.
+• Connect the XT30UP connector to the power input of your device.
 Ensure the polarity matches (positive to positive, negative to negative).

 Important Considerations and Best Practices